-Over 800 km driven through different landscapes, exploring places in the south, west and center of the country, passing golden sand beaches, cork trees forests, orange plantations, colorful tiled buildings and historic towns.
-What can you see in Portugal with only 4 days?
+Over 800 km driven through different landscapes, exploring places in the south, west and centre of the country, passing golden sand beaches, cork trees forests, orange plantations, colourful tiled buildings and historic towns.
+Portugal road trip is an amazing experience!
+What can you see in 4 days in Portugal?
+Here is the example Portugal itinerary for your next trip.

-Four days is not much.
+4 days in Portugal or any other country, doesn’t seem like much.
 It’s like two weekends, but not even with Friday nights.
 However, if you look at it from another side – it’s almost the whole week of work.
+And you can see a lot in a week in Portugal!
 96 hours that you can use for anything you want.
 We did have limited time in Portugal, but we decided to use it in the best way we could.
-And we managed!
-Have a look how.
+And we managed to do it on a wonderful road trip.

-After first full day in Algarve, visiting and chilling on the beaches we decided, that we want more and planned to head to Lisbon the next day, exploring places on the way.
+After the first full day in Algarve, visiting and chilling on the beaches, we decided, that we want more.
+We planned to head to Lisbon the next day, exploring the places on the way.

 And so we did.
 It was really worth it!
-You can see our route below with the places, that we saw on the way.
+You can see our road trip route below with the places, that we saw on the way.

 We haven’t managed to see all of the ones, that we wanted to – some were dependent on the weather (Benagil cave – too high waves every single day), or after all we didn’t have enough time (Sintra), but we tried to see as much as we could, and also still enjoy and get to know every visited place.

-We arrived to Faro in the late evening.
-Picked up the car at the airport (rented from Guerin) and we headed to town to check-in to our airbnb.
+We arrived in Faro in the late evening.
+We picked up the car at the airport (rented from Guerin) and we headed to town to check-in to our apartment.

-Night went quickly on trying new local dishes in small bars, admiring reflection of the boats in the smooth water surface in the harbor, getting lost in the narrow streets and drinking wine on the rooftop.
+The night went quickly on trying new local dishes in small bars, admiring the reflection of the boats in the smooth water surface in the harbour, getting lost in the narrow streets and drinking wine on the rooftop.
 It was Saturday, so the city was one big party with young people drinking on the streets and laughing in the bars.
-Warm spring air was gently touching our faces, Portuguese wine was flowing in our veins and local delicacies filled our stomachs – what else do you want for the perfect holiday start?
+The warm spring air was gently touching our faces, Portuguese wine was flowing in our veins and local delicacies filled our stomachs – what else do you want for the perfect holiday start?

-After breakfast, consisting of pastel de nata, cinamon bun and coffee while watching the sunrise on the rooftop, we moved in the direction of golden beaches and towns of Algarve.
+After breakfast, consisting of pastel de nata, cinnamon bun and coffee while watching the sunrise on the rooftop, we moved in the direction of golden beaches and towns of Algarve

-Instead, we visited other stunning places (“Praia” means beach in Portugese):
+Instead, we visited other stunning places (“Praia” means beach in Portuguese):

 - Golden sand stunning beaches surrounded by limestone rocks: